Board of Directors

 Brian E. Argrett a Director since 2011 is currently President and Chief Executive Officer of the Corporation and the Bank, is a member of the Executive Committee, a Director on the Board of City First Enterprises and is Chairman of City First Foundation.
 Formerly, Mr. Argrett was founder and managing partner of both Fulcrum Capital Group, an investment manager, and Fulcrum Capital Partners, L.P., a traditional, institutionally-backed private equity limited partnership.
 He also served as President, Chief Executive Officer and director of Fulcrum Venture Capital Corporation, a federally licensed and regulated Small Business Investment Company.
 Prior to joining Fulcrum, Mr. Argrett was an attorney with the real estate law firm of Pircher, Nichols & Meeks in Los Angeles.
 Mr. Argrett has served as chair, been a member, or held observer rights on numerous Fulcrum portfolio company boards, as well as served on the boards of First Federal Financial Corporation, First Federal Bank of California and Family Savings Bank, a community bank serving central Los Angeles.
 Mr. Argrett has held leadership positions at the National Association of Investment Companies and the National Conference for Community and Justice and has been an elder at the Knox Presbyterian Church.
-Currently, Mr. Argrett serves as a director on the Board of the Federal Home Loan Bank of Atlanta, is a presidential appointee to the Community Development Advisory Board, is Chairman of the Community Development Bankers Association, is a director of the Washington DC Economic Partnership, and is a member of the Community Bankers Council of the American Bankers Association and a member of the Governing Board of Mosaic Theater Company of Washington, D.C.
+Currently, Mr. Argrett serves as a director on the Board of the Federal Home Loan Bank of Atlanta, is a presidential appointee to the Community Development Advisory Board, is Chairman of the Community Development Bankers Association, is a director of the Washington DC Economic Partnership, a member of the Community Bankers Council of the American Bankers Association and a member of the Governing Board of Mosaic Theater Company of Washington, D.C.
 Mr. Argrett is also a member of The Economic Club of Washington, D.C., Leadership Greater Washington Class of 2014, and the Strategic Planning Steering Committee for the DC Commission on the Arts and Humanities.
 In addition, Mr. Argrett is a 2014 recipient of the Washington Business Journal Minority Business Leader Award.
 Mr. Argrett holds a J.D. and an M.B.A from the University of California, Berkeley, and a bachelor’s degree from the McIntire School of Commerce at the University of Virginia.